SamirAhmad5445/react-ums-home-page/style-guide.md

 <img src="/assets/icons/ICON_NAME.svg" alt="" />
 ```

-just change `ICON_NAME` by any of these icons and your good to go 👍
+just change `ICON_NAME` by any of these icons and you'r good to go 👍

 | Icon                                                                                | Name          | Icon                                                                              | Name        |
 | :---------------------------------------------------------------------------------- | :------------ | :-------------------------------------------------------------------------------- | :---------- |